Join us in the Campbell Aquatics Building at Charlie Elliott Wildlife Center for our next meeting on Saturday, August 3rd, 2024 at 6:30 p.m.

 • As stated above, the main gate on Elliott Trail closes to new entry by vehicle at 7 p.m., but will automatically open for exiting traffic at all times.
 If you are not a member and plan to arrive after 7 p.m., please make arrangements with a club member for access.

-• No white lights allowed on the field.
+• Please refrain from using white lights on the field.
 Red flashlights are cheap and easy to find at your favorite store.
 They’re even cheaper to make with a spare flashlight and red nail-polish on the lens.

 • For more information about Charlie Elliott Wildlife Center, please visit the Charlie Elliott website.